mozilla-metrics/grouperfish/docs/batch_system.rst

 The timestamps are necessary because old tags become invalid when tagged documents drop out of a result set (e.g. due to a date constraint).
-The grouperfish API ensures that searches for results take the timestamp of the last algorithm run into account.
+The grouperfish API ensures that searches for results take the timestamp of the last transform run into account.

 .. note::
    This format is not finalized yet.
+We might use parent/child docs instead.
    Also, the necessary REST API that wraps ElasticSearch is not defined yet.